eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

     }
 ```

-#### Start The TrustEVM Process
+#### Start The EOS EVM Process

-Run the below commamnd to start the TrustEVM node:
+Run the below commamnd to start the EOS EVM node:

 ```shell
 mkdir ./chain-data
 ./trustevm-node --chain-data ./chain-data --plugin block_conversion_plugin --plugin blockchain_plugin --nocolor 1 --verbosity=5 --genesis-json=./genesis.json
 ```

-### 6. Start TrustEVM-RPC (a.k.a.
+### 6. Start EOS EVM RPC (a.k.a.
 Silkworm RPC)

-The TrustEVM-RPC process provides Ethereum compatible RPC service for clients.
-It queries state (including blocks, accounts, storage) from TrustEVM-node, and it can also run view actions requested by clients.
+The EOS EVM RPC process provides Ethereum compatible RPC service for clients.
+It queries state (including blocks, accounts, storage) from EOS EVM Node, and it can also run view actions requested by clients.

-#### Start The TrustEVM-RPC process
+#### Start The EOS EVM RPC process

-Run below commmand to start the Trust-EVM node:
+Run below commmand to start the EOS EVM node:

 ```shell
 ./trustevm-rpc --api-spec=eth,net --http-port=0.0.0.0:8881 --trust-evm-node=127.0.0.1:8080 --chaindata=./chain-data
 ```

-The `--chain-data` parameter value must point to the same directory of the chain-data in TrustEVM-node.
+The `--chain-data` parameter value must point to the same directory of the chain-data in EOS EVM node.
-In the above command, TrustEVM-rpc will listen on port 8881 for RPC requests.
+In the above command, EOS EVM RPC will listen on port 8881 for RPC requests.

 #### Verify The RPC Response